wx2sim/bmicalculator/README.md

 ![2](https://user-images.githubusercontent.com/71595632/203564739-bbb490ea-228d-4232-8317-b9379649dd45.png)

-PS : i didn't rally use the gender and the age in the bmi formula
+PS : i didn't really use the gender and the age in the bmi formula

 thats all .